Foundation Diet and Health

 Ecological footprint - animal welfare

 The CO2 footprint of a food depends on various factors.
-The type of agricultural production (conventional vs. organic), average or seasonal or regional production, domestic production or import by truck, ship or plane, different types of packaging and whether the goods are fresh or frozen all play a decisive role.
+The type of agricultural production (conventional vs. organic), seasonal, regional, domestic production or import by truck, ship or plane, different types of packaging and whether the goods are fresh or frozen all play a decisive role.

-The homemade vegan Makhani sauce is a climate-friendly ingredient.
-Greenpeace, in cooperation with Eaternity and others, has compiled CO 2 footprints for a variety of foods and compared them with their nutritional value.
+The vegan Makhani sauce can be classified as a climate-friendly ingredient when made at home.
+Greenpeace, in cooperation with Eaternity and others, has compiled many CO2 footprints of foods and put them in relation to their nutritional value.
 All of the ingredients needed for the Makhani sauce, except for star anise in the Garam Masala spice mix, have a very good ecological balance.
-Their CO 2 footprint in relation to their nutritional value meet the goal of a climate-friendly diet (50% better than the average).
-8
+In relation to their nutritional value, their CO2 footprint meets the goal of a climate-friendly diet (50% better than average).
+8 We have not found any concrete values for an industrially manufactured product.
+But for comparison: raw tomatoes have a CO2 footprint of 0.46 kg CO2 eq/kg; for a processed product such as tomato ketchup, the value rises to 1.9 kg CO2 eq/kg.
+11 When purchasing ingredients, look for fair trade and organic certifications and make as much as possible yourself.

 The water footprint of the spices contained in Makhani sauce is very high.
 For example, coriander seeds have a water footprint of 8280 l/kg and cinnamon even 15,526 l/kg.
 Ginger (1657 l/kg) and garlic (589 l/kg) have a smaller footprint.
 9 However, all of these ingredients are used very sparingly; therefore, you can put the water consumption into perspective and still classify Makhani sauce as resource-saving.